Calathea musaica Care Indoors; Watering, Light, Fertilizer, Repotting, Common Problems

 Calathea musaica prefers average warmth of 18-280C.
 Keep it away from drafts as they cause sudden changes in temperature which can result in stunted growth, wilting and yellowing.

-Calathea Network requires a humidity of 70-80%; too low humidity will result in brown leaf tips and edges.
+Calathea Network prospers in a humidity of 70-80%; too low humidity will result in brown leaf tips and edges.
 To increase humidity, set the pot on a wet pebble tray or use a humidifier.
-Ensure good air circulation to minimize fungal diseases.
+Ensure good air circulation to reduce fungal diseases.

 You may also grow the plant in a well-lit bathroom, kitchen or laundry area.
 Network Prayer Plant can also be grown in a terrarium where a high humidity can be maintained.